Fields overview

 How asset is loaded | using Resources.Load | using AssetBundle.Load | using Addressables.LoadAssetAsync | |

-Prerequisites | asset should be placed under one of Resources folder | asset should be included to one of asset bundles |
+Prerequisites | An asset should be placed in one of the "Resources" folders. | an asset should be included into one of asset bundles |

 |